 The two main beaches in Benidorm are Levante and Poniente.
-The whole of Benidorm Bay faces to the south onto the Mediterranean Sea, with just Benidorm Island (Isla de los Periodistas) enhancing the view.
+Visit Levante beach and the whole of Benidorm Bay faces to the south onto the Mediterranean Sea, with just Benidorm Island (Isla de Los Periodistas) enhancing the view.
 The mountains behind the town protect it and the bay from the winds.
 The sea here is warm and clear, the sand is fine and clean.
 In total there are around 4 miles of beaches in Benidorm.

 At the eastern end of Benidorm Bay is the busy Levante Beach.
 It covers the area from Rincon de Loix to the Castle Rocks at the end of the Old Town.
-You’ll not only find sun loungers and water sports here but also endless cafes and restaurants.
+You’ll not only find sun loungers here but also endless cafes and restaurants.
+The water sports in Benidorm are centered here too.
 This is not the place to come for peace and quiet.
 This is party central.

-It’s also the place to go if you’re looking for water sports including water skiing, diving and parasailing.
+It’s also the place to go if you’re looking for Benidorm water sports including water skiing, diving, and parasailing.

 Mal Pas Beach

-Located between Levante and Poniente, this beach sits in a tiny cove, just 120 metres long.
+Located between Levante and Poniente, this beach sits in a tiny cove, just 120 meters long.

 Much quieters than Levante beach this is more popular with the locals and families.
-It’s around 6 kilometres long, again with plenty of sunloungers and bars on the promenade.
-The beach stretches from the harbour in the east to the rocks of the Paseo Tamarindos.
+It’s around 6 kilometers long, again with plenty of sun loungers and bars on the promenade.
+The beach stretches from the harbor in the east to the rocks of the Paseo Tamarindos.
 The beach here has a network of boardwalks, enabling wheelchair and mobility scooter users to access the beach more easily.